-The undersigned by signing his name hereto does sign and execute this amendment no. 1 to the registration statement pursuant to the Powers of Attorney executed by the above-named directors and officers of the registrant, which are being filed herewith the SEC on behalf of such directors and officers.
+^{} The undersigned by signing his name hereto does sign and execute this amendment no. 3 to the registration statement pursuant to the Powers of Attorney executed by the above-named directors and officers of the registrant, which are being filed herewith the SEC on behalf of such directors and

-By:

-/s/ W. DAVID WILSON

-June 18, 2002

-W. David Wilson Attorney-in-Fact
+By: /s/ W. DAVID WILSON July 23, 2002 W. David Wilson Attorney-in-Fact